umairkarel/cogs/moderation/verification/documentation.md

 ### `delay`

-The `delay` subcommand sets the amount of time a user has to be on the server before they can verify.
+The `delay` subcommand sets the amount of time a member has to be in the server before they can verify.

 ```css
 .verification [delay|d] <seconds>